-This means that if anything goes wrong you won’t have to pay extra fees to get another one.
+This means that you won't have to pay extra fees to get another one if anything goes wrong.

 Budget for a Mattress

-We spend a third of our lives in bed, yet it’s amazing more people don’t budget enough for a high-quality mattress.
-Of course, if you’re on a budget, there are some fantastic value mattresses on the market.
+We spend a third of our lives in bed, yet more people need to budget more for a high-quality mattress.
+Of course, if you're on a budget, there are some fantastic value mattresses on the market.

-Suppose you’re in the fortunate position to push your budget further.
-In this case, it makes perfect sense to make sure you get the ultimate night’s sleep.
-You won’t need to worry about replacing your mattress for many years.
+Suppose you're in a fortunate position to push your budget further.
+In this case, ensuring you get the ultimate night's sleep makes perfect sense.
+You won't need to worry about replacing your mattress for many years.

 Imagine you have special requirements, such as a couple with two sleeping styles.
-You may want to spend more money on a higher-end model that can be split into two beds.
+You should spend more money on a higher-end model that can split into two beds.

-But, you might not care so much about customization.
+But you might care less about customization.
 Then you could save yourself some cash by going with a lower-priced model.

 The Best Mattress Exists for Every Sleeping Style

-We spend so much time in our waking lives thinking about menial tasks we have to do.
-Yet, we forget how important a good quality mattress is to our health and well-being.
-It shouldn’t surprise us that many people suffer from poor sleep due to a poor-quality mattress.
+We spend so much time in our waking lives thinking about the menial tasks we have to do.
+Yet, we must remember how important a good quality mattress is to our health and well-being.
+It shouldn't surprise us that many people suffer from poor sleep due to a poor-quality mattress.